DavidBuchanan314/merkle-search-tree/README.md

 # merkle-search-tree
-An abstract implementation of a Merkle Search Tree, structurally comparible with ATProto's instantiation.
+An abstract implementation of a Merkle Search Tree, structurally compatible with ATProto's instantiation.

 The goal of this implementation is to be simple and understandable, but not necessarily useful for any real-world applications.